-Robert D. Mass, M.D., age 62, Chief Medical Officer
+Robert D. Mass, M.D., age 64, Chief Medical Officer

 Dr. Mass has been Chief Medical Officer since June 2011.
 Dr. Mass has more than 20 years of experience as a medical oncologist in both clinical practice and clinical drug development.
 He held a number of leadership positions at Genentech from 1998 to 2009, most recently as Head of Medical Affairs, BioOncology, a position created to strategically integrate and optimize all of the non-sponsored clinical programs within the company's oncology portfolio.
 He also served on the Executive Development Review Committee at Genentech, which was responsible for the review and approval of all sponsored clinical programs across the company's therapeutic portfolio.
-Previously he served as clinical science leader for Herceptin from 1999 to 2002, Tarceva from 2002 to 2003, and Avastin, currently the leading oncology therapeutic worldwide, from 2003 to 2007.
+Previously he served as clinical science leader for Herceptin® from 1999 to 2002, Tarceva® from 2002 to 2003, and Avastin®, currently the leading oncology therapeutic worldwide, from 2003 to 2007.
 Prior to joining Genentech, he practiced Hematology and Medical Oncology from 1988 to 1998.
-After leaving Genentech, Dr. Mass served as a consultant for several oncology companies, including MEI Pharma from October 2010 until his appointment as Chief Medical officer in June 2011.
-Dr. Mass consulted for Stem CentRx, Inc., a privately held biotechnology company, on a part-time basis, as its acting Chief Medical Officer until his resignation on December 31, 2014.
-Dr. Mass earned his bachelor's degree in economics from Tufts University and his medical degree from Oregon Health & Science University.
-He completed his residency training in Internal Medicine and a fellowship in Hematology and Medical Oncology at the University of California-San Francisco and is certified by the American Board of Internal Medicine in both Internal Medicine and Medical Oncology.
+Dr. Mass earned his bachelor's degree in Economics from Tufts University and his medical degree from Oregon Health & Science University.
+He is certified by the American Board of Internal Medicine in both Internal Medicine and Medical Oncology.

-David M. Urso, age 52, Senior Vice President of Corporate Development & General Counsel
+David M. Urso, age 54, Chief Operating Officer & General Counsel

-Mr. Urso has been Senior Vice President of Corporate Development and General Counsel since March 2014.
+Mr. Urso has been Chief Operating Officer and General Counsel since July 2018.
+Prior to July 2018, Mr. Urso had been the Company's Senior Vice President of Corporate Development and General Counsel since March 2014.
 Mr. Urso joined MEI Pharma with more than two decades of experience in the life science industry, most recently as Chief Operating Officer and General Counsel at Tioga Pharmaceuticals, a privately held drug development company he co-founded in 2005.
 Previously, he was a Principal at Forward Ventures, where he was responsible for identifying and developing life science venture capital investments.
 Prior to joining Forward Ventures in 2002, Mr. Urso was Director of Corporate Development and Legal Affairs at DNA Sciences, Inc. Previously, he worked as an attorney in the corporate securities and licensing groups at Wilson Sonsini Goodrich & Rosati LLP and Cooley Godward LLP, after beginning his career as a bench scientist at SmithKline Beecham and the University of Pennsylvania Medical School.
-Mr. Urso received a J.D. from Harvard Law School and a B.A. in molecular biology and philosophy from Reed College.
+Mr. Urso received a J.D. from Harvard Law School and a B.A. in Molecular Biology and Philosophy from Reed College.